-Tooth Extractions in Odessa, TX
+Tooth Extractions – Odessa, TX

 Reasons for Tooth Extraction

 While we typically work hard to help patients retain their natural teeth, there are some situations in which extraction is not avoidable.
-Typically we make the final decision by considering the impact to overall oral health.
+Typically, we make the final decision by considering the impact on your overall oral health.
 If keeping the tooth is likely to do more harm to patients’ oral health than extraction, we recommend removal.
 Unless the tooth is extracted for orthodontic reasons, we typically include consultation on tooth replacement options as part of the overall treatment plan.
 The most common reasons we recommend tooth extraction include:

 - Severe decay or damage that has affected more than half of the tooth causing the remaining structure to be unable to support a restoration